Suzuki Swift hatchback review

-There are better known names in the supermini class than the Suzuki Swift, but over the years, the model has quietly built up a loyal fanbase over the years.
+There are better established names in the fiercely-fought supermini class, but the Suzuki Swift has managed to build itself a loyal fanbase over the years.
 Its admirers like the Swift’s distinctive styling, entertaining driving experience, frugal running costs and low price.

-The Suzuki Swift is now in its fourth generation and aims to build on these qualities but now faces a vast array of talented rivals in the supermini class, including the Renault Clio, Ford Fiesta, Volkswagen Polo and SEAT Ibiza, as well as the recently updated Peugeot 208 and Vauxhall Corsa.
-It also has to compete with great-value offerings including the Dacia Sandero, Citroen C3, Hyundai i20 and Kia Rio.
+The Suzuki Swift is now in its fourth generation and aims to build on the success of its predecessors, yet it faces a wide range of talented rivals in the supermini class.
+Key competitors include the Ford Fiesta, Volkswagen Polo, SEAT Ibiza, Renault Clio, Peugeot 208 and Vauxhall Corsa.
+The Suzuki also has to compete with the great value-for-money models such as the Dacia Sandero, Citroen C3, Hyundai i20 and Kia Rio.

-While some rivals have swollen in size, the Swift has also stayed true to its city car roots, making it easy to park and manoeuvre.
-If you want more power, the range-topping Suzuki Swift Sport hot hatch is the most powerful version, which we've reviewed separately.
+While many of its rivals have got bigger over the years, the Swift has stayed true to its city car roots, so it’s easy to park and manoeuvre in tight spaces.
+If you want more power, the range-topping Suzuki Swift Sport offers stronger performance, and we’ve reviewed it separately.

-Meanwhile, interior fit and finish lags behind rivals, with the Fiesta, Polo and the Clio all offering more upmarket interiors.
-The interior design is at least more stylish than before and you can connect your smartphone.
+Meanwhile, interior fit and finish also lags behind rivals, with the Fiesta, Polo and the Clio all offering more upmarket interiors.
+The interior design is at least more stylish than before and you can connect your smartphone easily.

 All Swifts now come with a 1.2-litre petrol engine with mild-hybrid assistance, which Suzuki calls SHVS (it stands for Small Hybrid Vehicle by Suzuki).
 This blend of petrol and electric power helps improve efficiency.
 Performance is also given a small boost, although don’t expect to drive very far on electric power alone.

 In addition, you can choose a CVT automatic gearbox in place of the five-speed manual and add Suzuki’s ALLGRIP four-wheel drive system on top-spec SZ5 cars.
 The four-wheel-drive system doesn't turn the Swift into an off-roader, but does provide some extra security on slippery road surfaces.